The Developer’s Edge: How To Become A Senior Developer

 I've created a number of online courses, all of which you can find here.

-In Complete Web Developer (my coding bootcamp) and Complete Junior to Senior Web Developer Roadmap (follow-up course), I walk you through the entire steps I mentioned above if you want everything in one place, extra help or you just want to support my work.
+In my Complete Junior to Senior Web Developer Roadmap Course, I walk you through the entire steps I mentioned above if you want everything in one place, extra help or you just want to support my work.

 More from Zero To Mastery